Drag375o/Drag375o/README.md

 - 🎓 CSE student from Bangladesh, working through the fundamentals
 - 💻 Most at home in **C, C++, Python and Java**
 - 🗄️ Learned to design and query databases with **MySQL**
-- 🎨 Also draw and design ; **Illustrator** is my second IDE
+- 🎨 Also draw and design, **Illustrator** is my second IDE
-- 💬 Ask me about C, C++, Java, Python or Machine learning related topic and algorithms
+- 💬 Ask me about C, Java, Python or Machine learning related topics and algorithms

 ---